 I studied Social Sciences and Sociology at the University of Duisburg-Essen.
 During my main studies, I started working as a student trainee in HR at a Cologne office Company.

 Although I was taken over by the company for a limited period, the employment relationship ended in December 2008 and was not extended due to the great crisis.

 Difficult career advancement

-Getting a job in the HR department was difficult at the time.
-Due to the economic crisis, jobs in this area were few and far between, and I was also in competition with business people, lawyers or psychologists.
-So I started to reorient myself without knowing which direction to go.
+It was difficult at this point to get a job in the human resources department.
+Due to the economic crisis, positions in this area were few and far between, and I competed with business economists, lawyers or psychologists.
+So I started to reorient myself without knowing which way to go.

 Despite my work experience, I had the feeling to start working with 0 and was suddenly faced with self-doubt and fears.
 As an alternative I decided to do a further education and got a consultation appointment with a further education provider in Mülheim.
 That was in 1.
 January 2009.

 Get out of the motivation hole

 The interview was a benefit for me, because in addition to the training proposal, the consultant built me up and gave me new impulses: “Go out, visit events that interest you and go to job fairs.
 Also use the new media like Xing.
 As a social scientist it is much more important to build networks! ”